supernalintelligence/supernal-coding-site/docs/index.md

 ---
-title: Documentation
-description: Learn how to use Supernal Coding to build compliant software
+title: Welcome to Supernal Coding
+description: AI-Accelerated Development Workflow System
 ---

-# Welcome to Supernal Coding

-AI-Accelerated Development Workflow System

 Transform any codebase into a compliant, behavior and requirement-driven system that *works natively with your AI agents*.